xARPES/xARPES/README.md

 ![xARPES](https://xarpes.github.io/_images/xarpes.svg)

-Repository for the code xARPES - extraction from angle resolved photoemission spectra.
+Repository for the code xARPES &ndash; extraction from angle resolved photoemission spectra.

 This preliminary release can only be used to fit a Fermi edge.
 The complete functionality will be made available soon.